 Use a refillable water bottle

-Bring a water bottle to school.
-At the end of the day, any leftover water can be poured onto the garden.
+Bring a water bottle with you whenever you leave the house.
+At the end of your day, you can pour any leftover water onto the garden.

 You may also like...